 What is the Community Grants Fund?

-The Community Grants Fund is available to all IVC Evidensia veterinary teams as an option if they’re looking to raise money for a local charity.
+The Community Grants Fund is available to all IVC Evidensia colleagues a way to boost their community fundraisers and donate to local charities they are passionate about.
 As soon as the application has been successful, their charitable efforts will be topped up by £1000, which is available once per year as a grant.

-With the help of the Community Grants Fund, vet professionals working within IVC Evidensia practices can not only make a difference when it comes to animal welfare in their local area, but also to the local or national charities that mean the most to them, raising money for the homeless, mental health organisations and much more.
+With the help of the Community Grants Fund, IVC Evidensia vets can not only make a difference to the animal welfare organisations they collaborate with, but also to the regional or national charities close to their hearts.
+Over the years, IVC Evidensia practices have raised money for food banks, mental health organisations, social community groups, and more.

 For many disabled children and adults, interacting with horses can be transformative.
 The Gareloch Riding for the Disabled Association (RDA) provides this opportunity, offering therapeutic riding and carriage sessions that enhance mobility, communication, and social confidence.

-Recently, the Equine Vet Clinic in Inchinnan chose Gareloch RDA for their Community Grants Fund, helping support their efforts.
+In March, the Equine Vet Clinic in Inchinnan chose Gareloch RDA for their grant, helping support their charity's local community efforts.
 As a small local group, Gareloch RDA relies on donations to sustain its programmes and maintain benefits for riders.

 By funding these initiatives, the Community Grants Fund plays a key role in strengthening local communities.
 It ensures inclusive spaces remain active, allowing more people to benefit from these life-changing experiences.